Heavy hadron molecules in effective field theory: the emergence of exotic nuclear landscapes: A formal equivalence between nucleons and heavy mesons

 where while $g_A = 1.26$, we have that $g_1 = 0.60$ (a value deduced from the $D^* \to D \pi$ decay width~\cite{Ahmed:2001xc,Anastassov:2001cw}), indicating that pion interactions are considerably weaker in the heavy meson system when compared to nuclear physics~\cite{Fleming:2007rp,Valderrama:2012jv}.
 Now if we consider the Weinberg-Tomozawa terms (i.e. the leading terms involving two pion fields and two hadron fields):

 they happen to be identical (equivalently, we could have simply noticed that the strength of the $NN\pi\pi$ and $DD\pi\pi$ vertices is the same).

 To summarize, there is a formal equivalence.
 Of course there is no actual equivalence because the couplings are different in each case, the symmetry requirements can change and the light quarks in the heavy meson case belong to the $3$ representation of the SU(3)-flavor group, instead of the octet representation, which is the case for the nucleons.
-However as far as we are limited to pions, the equivalence holds.
+However as far as we are limited to pions and non-strange hadrons, the equivalence holds.
+The underlying reason for this equivalence is that nucleons and the light quarks within heavy mesons and doubly-heavy baryons belong to the same irreducible representations of the spin and isospin groups.